sourav-mazumder/Data-Science-Extensions/spark-datasource-rest/README.md

 # Rest Data Source for Apache Spark

-- This is a library for getting data from Rest based micro services/APIs for multiple input data points (in parallel) and collating the results, retuned by the API calls, in a Dataframe of Rows of Structure.
+- his is a library for calling REST based services/APIs for multiple sets of input parameters in parallel and collating the results, returned by the REST service, in a Dataframe.

-- Rest based micro services (for example Address Validation services, Google Search API, Watson Natural Language Proceing API, etc.) typically return result as one single record at a time for a specific value of imput parameters.
-However, for many Data Science problems same API needs to be called for multiple times for thousands of input Data points in hand (e.g. validating Address for a set of target customers, Getting personality insights from thousands of Tweets, getting Provider's details from NPI registry for a list of potential Doctors, etc.)
+- REST based services (for example Address Validation services, Google Search API, Watson Natural Language Processing API, etc.) typically take only one set of input parameters at a time and return the corresponding record(s).
+However, for many Data Science problems, the same API needs to be called multiple times to account for a large set of different input parameters (e.g. validating the addresses for a set of target customers; getting personality insights from thousands of Tweets; obtaining Provider's details from the NPI registry for a list of potential Doctors, etc.

-- This package supports calling the target micro service API in a distributed way for different data points.
-Also returns the results in a Structure (in a Dataframe) specific to the API signature without user having to specify the same.
+- This package supports calling the target service API in a distributed way for different input parameter sets.
+The results are returned in a DataFrame in a Structure specific to the API without the user specifying this schema.

 ## Requirements